Arizona HOA Fine Limits: Reasonableness Standard & $10K Foreclosure Threshold

 - Consecutive months — The 18 months must be continuous delinquency

-- After 18 months, HOA can BEGIN foreclosure (but many states allow immediate foreclosure)
+- After 18 months OR $10,000, HOA can BEGIN foreclosure (but many states allow immediate foreclosure)

 The Extended Timeline: What This Means for You